nanovazquez/reactjs-training/exercise-1/README.md

 We are now going to add new logic to our app by creating new components.
 For this, we'll use and widely-known pattern for React applications: [Presentational and Container components](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0).

-This is a good top-down approach for small/middle-sized apps, as it proposes you to encapsulate all the logic and state in parent (_smart_) components and then use their children (_dumb_) to organize the presentational code.
-Parent and children are conected by sending functions as _props_ to the children.
+This is a good top-down approach for small/middle-sized apps, as it proposes you to encapsulate all the logic and state in parent (_smart_) components and use their children (_dumb_) to organize the presentational code.
+Then, you send functions as _props_ to the children to connect user interaction with your code.

 First of all, let's create the children: